mcpython4-coding/Documentation/mcpython/server/command/Command.md

             A variable list of strings

         variable STRING_WITHOUT_QUOTES
-            A variable string without the ""
+            A variable string without the "", without spaces

         variable BOOLEAN
             A boolean value